J-1 Visa Growth Product Manager Jobs

 Does the two-year home residency requirement affect Growth Product Manager J-1 participants?

 It can.
 The two-year home residency requirement applies if your home country appears on the State Department's skills list for product and technology disciplines, if your J-1 program was government-funded, or if your host employment is in a field on that list.
-If the requirement applies, you must return home for two years before changing to most immigrant or nonimmigrant statuses, including H-1B.
+If the requirement applies, you must return home for two years before changing to most immigrant or nonimmigrant statuses, including H-1B visa.
 Your designated sponsor can confirm whether your specific situation triggers it.